MohamedElamineAli/Healthcare-Network-Optimisation/README.md

     - Click "Open" to import the environment.

 3. **Activate the Environment:**
     - Once imported, find the newly created environment in the list.
-    - Click on the environment name and select "Open Terminal" to activate the environment.
+    - Click on the environment name to activate it
-    - In the terminal window, type:

-        ```bash
-        conda activate <environment-name>
-        ```

 ## Additional Notes
 - Remember to deactivate the environment when you're finished using it: